 Thesis: Environmental prediction and risk analysis using fuzzy numbers and data-driven models Download

 Thesis: Bioretention cell efficacy in cold climates Download

 University of Calgary

 Teaching Fundamentals Certificate (2012)

-Association of Professional Engineers & Geoscientists of Alberta (APEGA): Engineer-in-training (P. Eng. application underway); International Association of Hydrological Sciences (IAHS); International Water Association (IWA); Canadian Society of Civil Engineering (CSCE); Canadian Water Resources Association (CWRA); Canadian Association on Water Quality (CAWQ); Canadian Geophysical Union (CGU)
+Association of Professional Engineers & Geoscientists of Alberta (APEGA); International Association of Hydrological Sciences (IAHS); International Water Association (IWA); Canadian Society of Civil Engineering (CSCE); Canadian Water Resources Association (CWRA); Canadian Association on Water Quality (CAWQ); Canadian Geophysical Union (CGU)